Auctioneer and friend of Osage earned tribe millions in royalties.

 “Unlike other landholders, the Osage were able to retain collective ownership of subsurface mineral rights, rather than having to accept allotments to individual owners,” Bone explained.
 “Instead, tribal members received ‘headrights’ that assured them an equal share of mineral rights sales equivalent to income from 658 acres.”

-Sadly, great wealth for the Osage people brought criminal conspiracies — and the murder of Osage for headrights to their land.
-Among those who helped the Osage was Colonel Elmer Ellsworth, a skilled auctioneer of the tribe’s petroleum leases.
+Great petroleum wealth for the Osage people brought criminal conspiracies — and the murder of Osage for headrights to their land.
+When news of the “Reign of Terror” finally made headlines, it obscured the the work of others, notably Colonel Elmer Ellsworth, a respected auctioneer of the tribe’s leases.

-Walters, who worked for about $10 a day beginning in 1912, netted millions of dollars for the tribe at lease auctions.
-Born in 1865, his parents named him after the first Union martyr of the Civil War, Col. Elmer Ellsworth of the 11th New York Volunteers.
+Born in at the end of the Civil War in 1865, his parents had named him after the first Union martyr of the Civil War, Col. Elmer Ellsworth of the 11th New York Volunteers.
+His friendship helped earn the Osage millions of dollars.

 The elm’s name was not given by tribal leaders – but by reporters and magazine writers who were dramatizing the events when founders of the world’s greatest oil companies came in person to bid.
 It truly earned its name when 18 tracts brought bonuses of $1 million on a single day, November 11, 1912.